hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/syntax/insert.md

 *4 SQL Server reports the correct count of inserted rows for INSERT-SELECT with IDENTITIES, but only returns the last key (identity value) that was used.

-*5 LiveSQL does not currently support SEQUENCEs (available since version 10.3) since this requires pending research.
+*5 LiveSQL does not currently support SEQUENCES in MariaDB (available since version 10.3) since this requires pending research.

 *6 Apache Derby does not integrate SEQUENCES in INSERT-SELECT correctly.